smart-edge-open/specs/doc/applications/openness_service_mesh.md

 The `RANDOM` version displayed `reviews` part in any order, including repetitions.

-As mentioned user can be connected to one specific version (ie: depending on ip address) with:
+As mentioned user can be connected to one specific version (i.e. depending on IP address) with:

 ```yaml
 apiVersion: networking.istio.io/v1alpha3